CumulusNetworks/docs/content/cumulus-netq-33/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 You can view the configuration information for all VLANs in your network by running the `netq show vlan` command.
 It lists VLANs by device, and indicates any switch virtual interfaces (SVIs) configured and the last time this configuration was changed.

-This example shows the VLANs configured across a network based on the Cumulus Networks reference architecture.
+This example shows the VLANs configured across a network based on the NVIDIA reference architecture.

 ```
 cumulus@switch:~$ netq show vlan